developer-zebra/developer-zebra-site/src/emdk-for-android/7-5/tutorial/tutMxEncryptManager/index.md

 ## What's Next
-Now that you have learned how to create Encrypted File System (EFS) on the internal/external storage of SD Card using [Encrypt Manager](../../mx/encryptmgr) on your Symbol devices through applications, let us try to understand and implement some of the other new MX features introduced in EMDK for Android V 3.1.
+Now that you have learned how to create Encrypted File System (EFS) on the internal/external storage of SD Card using [Encrypt Manager](../../mx/encryptmgr) on your Zebra devices through applications, let us try to understand and implement some of the other new MX features introduced in EMDK for Android V 3.1.
 So in the next tutorial, we will concentrate on the "Threat Manager" feature of MX and try to explore this feature by creating a tutorial.